 In the days following a tragic incident near the intersection of Tracy and Independence in the Historic Northeast, a stark, silent testament to the consequences of our city’s emphasis on traffic efficiency at the expense of human lives was assembled.
 The “ghost bike” – a bicycle painted in all white – for 32-year-old Anthony Saluto rested along a utility pole near the spot where his life was tragically cut short on Sunday, April 3, 2016.

-The driver of the car, 31-year-old Joseph Lasala, made several critical mistakes before, during, and after the crash occurred.
+That driver, 31-year-old Joseph Lasala, made several critical mistakes before, during, and after the crash occurred.
 Beforehand, Lasala took a number of drugs that inhibited his ability to drive safely; two separate labs conducted afterwards show he had benzodiazepine, cocaine, opiates, and other illegal substances in his system.
 When he struck Anthony, investigators estimate that Lasala was driving between 47 and 58 miles per hour on a section of Independence Avenue where the speed limit is 35 miles per hour.
 After the crash, as Anthony lay dying in the street, Lasala didn’t stay behind and try to help.
 He fled the scene.

 It has been over two years since Anthony Saluto’s death and his family is still waiting for Joseph Lasala to be held responsible for what he did.
 They were about to go through the process of the trial itself when they learned of an unfortunate development: Joseph Lasala was accepting a plea deal.
 As Howard Wilkens, Anthony’s uncle, revealed, the deal will allow for Lasala to serve just 120 days incarceration and five years probation.
 It was also agreed that he could request for the probation to be served out of state since he is not a resident of Missouri.
 In addition, prosecutors agreed to drop the charge of fleeing the scene, which would have counted as a felony under the circumstances of the case.